Aarhus Universitets segl

 In situations where IDA funds are being allocated to projects for which no external peer review has been conducted, and where the funding is subject to competitive tendering, the Head of IDA ensures that an independent evaluation panel is established, which will form the basis for the prioritization of funds by observing the rules applying to public authorities, including the principle of equal treatment.

 The IDA Board consists of a maximum of 24 members who are appointed and elected in the following ways: The four participating universities will appoint seven representatives as members of the Board.
 The Head of IDA is also a member of the Board and chairs the Board.
 In addition, ten members are elected among the astronomers in Denmark to the Board.
-The election will ensure a diversity in the composition of the board.
+The election will ensure a diversity in the composition of the Board.
 All students and researchers, who are affiliated with a Danish research institution, may stand for election.

 Finally, up to seven members are appointed based on the so-called 'convention-borne' memberships by ESO and NOT.
 These members are the Danish delegates in the following bodies: ESO Council, Scientific Technical Committee (STC), Observing programmes Committee (OPC) and Users Committee (UC), NOT Council, STC and OPC.
 The detailed election procedure and the rules of procedure for both the Board and the Executive Committee are defined in the IDA Consortium Agreement.